marmelab/react-admin/docs/CreateEdit.md

 );
 ```

-React Admin also internally updates the document's title.
-If you're passing an element as `title`, like in the example of above, you will be required to update the document's title yourself.
-React Admin exports a `useDocumentTitle` hook to make this simple:
+React Admin also updates the page title based on this `title` prop, as long as it's a string.
+If you're passing an element as `title`, like in the example above, you have to update the page title yourself.
+React-admin exports a hook called `useDocumentTitle` to make this simple:

 ```jsx
 const PostTitle = ({ record }) => {